-The pancreas is the organ that produces the hormone insulin.
-Insulin is essential for regulating blood glucose levels.
-Problems with the pancreas and insulin can lead to diabetes.
+The pancreas is the organ that produces insulin.
+Insulin is an essential hormone for regulating blood glucose levels.
+Problems with the pancreas and insulin production can lead to diabetes.

 This organ also produces insulin, a hormone that helps regulate blood glucose levels.
 The cells that produce insulin are called beta cells and sit in the islets of Langerhans, a set of structures within the pancreas.